johannesvollmer/exrs/README.md

 ### Current Status

-Because rs-exr is currently a draft, it can only load some very specific exr images.
+Because rs-exr is currently a draft, it doesn't write images, it only reads images, and it does not even successfully read all possible exr images.
 Highly experimental!

 __Currently supported EXR features:__
-- [x] Reading
+- [ ] Reading
     - [x] Multipart
     - [x] Singlepart
     - [x] Tiles